-The Company is required, on a nonrecurring basis, to adjust the carrying value for certain assets using fair value measurements.
 The Company's equity method investments, cost method investments, and non-financial assets, such as goodwill, intangible assets, and property, plant and equipment, are measured at fair value when there is an indicator of impairment and recorded at fair value only when an impairment charge is recognized.

-The Company did not measure any material non-financial assets or liabilities at fair value during the years ended December 31, 2016 or 2015.
+The Company did not measure any material non-financial assets or liabilities at fair value during the years ended December 31, 2017 or 2016.

-9. Restructuring Activities
+8. Restructuring Activities